sjl/beast/docs/03-usage.markdown

 ### Aspect Type Predicates

-Beast also defines an `aspect?` predicate for each aspect, which comes in handy when using higher-order functions:
+When you define an aspect named `foo` Beast also defines a `foo?` predicate that returns `(typep object 'foo)`, which comes in handy when using higher-order
+functions:

     :::lisp
     (defun whats-for-dinner? ()